chrisurline/treasurehunt/docs/change_notes.md

 - Some IF statements were evaluating incorrectly..
 - Had issues with regex evaluating URL vs Domain in `detect_ioc_type` (Some TI sources need explicit distinction between the two)
     - Changed it from using exclusively regex to a combination of urllib parse and regex.
 Seems to be working so far.
+- Did a quick (not comprehensive) test on all IOC types and everything seems to be working fine at the moment with the exception of OTX for domains.
+Seems like its just  timing out but might warrant a closer look.